 In Wyoming, Jillian also holds a number of state leadership positions, such as the co-chair for the Wyoming Women’s Antelope Hunt, a board member on the Wyoming Congressional Award Council, Wyoming Business Alliance Steering Committee, Governor’s Post-Secondary Attainment Council, and numerous education-related boards and commissions.

+Jillian is a fifth-generation Wyoming native.
+She taught for over a decade in Wyoming classrooms.
 Jillian has an undergraduate degree in education from the University of Wyoming and a master’s degree in education from Regis University.
-In addition to teaching, Jillian has consulted in the private sector on education issues, served as an administrator at both the Wyoming Department of Education and Family Services.
-She was also a policy advisor to Governor Matt Mead.
+In addition to teaching, Jillian has consulted in the private sector, served as an administrator at both the Wyoming Department of Education and Family Services, and was a policy adviser to Governor Matt Mead.

 Jillian and her husband, John, have two children.
 Their daughter, Paiton, serves in the United States Army.
 Their son Jack is in eighth grade.